 Marquee private equity firms such as Blackstone Group, Carlyle Group, and Kohlberg Kravis Roberts, have grown bigger and more powerful than ever.
 They have also become the nation’s largest employers through the businesses they own.
 Journalist Josh Kosman explores private equity’s explosive growth and shows how its barons wring profits at the expense of the long-term health of their companies.

 He also explores the links between the private equity elite and Washington power players, who have helped them escape government scrutiny.
-The result is a timely book with an important warning for us all, which unfortunately in 2020 is starting to play out.
+The result is a timely book with an important warning for us all.

 The paperback of the Buyout of America, with updates throughout, was published Nov.
 30, 2010.